-About the Diversity and Inclusion Programs at CHOP
+About the Diversity, Equity, and Inclusion Programs at CHOP

 Creating a safe, culturally competent, diverse and caring environment is at the foundation of everything we do at Children’s Hospital of Philadelphia (CHOP).
 As a leading pediatric healthcare system, we know how many individual lives we impact on a daily basis, and we take our responsibility seriously to uphold these values and standards.